GabrielReisSantos/vpn-analyzer/README.md

 ---

-## 🤝 Contributing
+## Contributing

-Feel free to fork the project and suggest improvements — this is just the beginning of a broader **home lab privacy & security toolkit**.
+Feel free to fork the project and suggest improvements.
+This is just the beginning of my **home lab privacy & security toolkit**.

----

-## 📄 License

-MIT License